• Skip to primary navigation

 3. Add the rest of the curd beaten with a spoon.
 Turn off when the mixture is just reaching boiling point.

-4. For tempering, heat 2 tsp oil in a pan.
+4. For tempering, heat 2 teaspoon oil in a pan.
 Add the mustard seeds, fengureek seeds, red chillies and curry leaves.
 When the mustard seeds start to pop, add to the gravy.
 Adding jaggery enhances the taste so do add it if you have some in hand.

 Pulissery RecipePin